 If you aren’t part of the digital marketing space, you probably don’t care about any of this.
-But if you’re a digital marketer or a business that maintains a blog for SEO purposes, this is pretty much earth-shattering.
+But if you’re a content marketer or a business that maintains a blog for SEO purposes, this is pretty much earth-shattering.

 Less than half a year ago, marketers did hours of keyword research, relying on tools like HubSpot, Yoast, Google Keyword Planner, MOZ, and others to give them insight.
 Keywords were an essential component of every content strategy.
 Alas, no more.